Geeksltd/Programming.Tips/docs/Methods.md

 #### Avoid Side Effects

 Side effects are lies.
-Your function promises to do one thing, but it also does other hidden things such as making unexpected changes in:
+Your method promises to do one thing, but it also does other hidden things such as making unexpected changes in:

 - Fields or properties of its own class.
-- Fields or properties of the parameters passed into the function
+- Fields or properties of the parameters passed into the method
 - Global stuff such as database, user cookies, …

 Methods that have side effects can deceive the caller, cause hard to find bugs, and lead to strange couplings and dependencies.
 Consider the following example.